Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company has five branch offices located across the country.
-To support each of these branch offices, a small service desk has been created for each office and it is co-located with the users to whom they are providing service and support.
-What model of service desk is your company using?
+To support each of these branch offices, a small Service Desk has been created for each office and it is co-located with the users to whom they are providing service and support.
+What model of Service Desk is your company using?

 - [ ] Virtual.
 - [ ] Centralized.